Open OnDemand Web Portal

 CHPC is transitioning its job metrics reporting platform.
 We are currently phasing out XDMoD as the primary tool for detailed insights into job metrics and resource utilization.

-We are actively working to implement Portal which will provide users with enhanced resource and utilization reporting capabilities.
-Updates regarding the new platform's availability will be announced soon.
+We have activated Portal to provide users with enhanced resource and utilization reporting capabilities.

 Things to Note